maki-recommender/maki-api/README.md

 `MAKI_RecommendationCacheExpireSeconds`

 **Description:** Time to expire internal cache of generated recommendations.
-Its recommended to keep a high value to keep the load on the server as low as possible.
+It's recommended to keep a high value to keep the load on the server as low as possible.

 **Default:** 86400 (24 hours)

 `MAKI_CacheClearAfterSeconds`

-**Description:** Time (in seconds) after recommendation cache is completely purged for user that do not use Maki for a long time
+**Description:** Time (in seconds) after recommendation cache is completely purged for users that do not use Maki for a long time

 **Default:** 604800 (7 days)